jzuhone/pyxsim/doc/source/source_models.rst

 Thermal Sources
 ---------------

-``ThermalSourceModel`` assumes the emission of a hot thermal plasma can be described by a model that is only dependent on temperature and metallicity, and is proportional to the density squared:
+:class:`~pyxsim.source_models.ThermalSourceModel` assumes the emission of a hot thermal plasma can be described by a model that is only dependent on temperature and metallicity, and is proportional to the density squared:

 .. math::